 As he dissects and analyses an unusual world divorced from the rest of the city, he becomes Soho's resident philosopher of sorts.

 In the pubs, cafes and dark foggy streets of the area Harry meets some of the locals.
 Among them, actor James Compton-Street (Chris Wellington) with whom he strikes a friendship.
-He also comes across two young filmmakers working on Free Cinema-style documentary shorts.
-With their Bolex cameras and cinema ambitions they manage to record the vanishing world around them.
+He also comes across two young Bolex-clutiching filmmakers shooting a Free Cinema-style documentary of Soho and environs.

 In the Soho of ADRIFT IN SOHO

 Music commands the streets.

 Drugs is the business of the future.

 Love is what everybody is looking for.

 "The image speaks.
 Sound amplifies and comments.
 Size is irrelevant.
 Perfection is not an aim.
 An attitude means a style.
 A style an attitude." ~ Free Cinema Manifesto, 1956.

 The Free Cinema documentaries re-created for ADRIFT IN SOHO are 'Nice Time', 'Momma Don't Allow' and the anti-nuclear 'March To Aldermaston'.
 ADRIFT IN SOHO was filmed as a homage to this style of filmmaking by using its ethos, techniques and subject matter.